 Arendelle Castle Yule Log (Disney Plus)

 Christmas cheer levels?
 The Arendelle Castle Yule Log boasts presents, stockings hung by the fire with care, and a wee little Christmas tree off to the side.
 There are garlands and holly, all adding to a cozy holiday feeling.
 No holiday music or covers of “Let it Go” play, so this is solely a fireplace experience.
-Enjoy.

-Does it fit with canon?
+Do they fit with canon?
 This is the very fireplace that Elsa, Anna, Kristoff, Olaf, and Sven play charades in front of in Frozen 2.
 Arendelle canonically celebrates a multitude of winter holidays, as seen in the 21-minute short “Olaf’s Frozen Adventure,” so this Yule Log setting fits right in with the world.

 A Home Fireplace: Bright Edition (Netflix)